 Common uses of obviate include “obviate the necessity” and “obviate the risk.”
 An act of obviating is an obviation, a seldom-seen word.

 Home and Away

 You can buy my latest book, Big White Ghetto: Dead Broke, Stone-Cold Stupid, and High on Rage in the Dank Wooly Wilds of the ‘Real America,’ here.
-It’s the sort of thing that gets you called an “elitist” by people who think this is a put-down even though they are fully aware that you work at a magazine founded by a guy who installed a harpsichord on his yacht.
+Buying the book does not obviate the necessity of subscribing to the magazine.

 My National Review archive can be found here.